I Am A Cat

 Risa Takaoka is a recent transfer student who has quickly drawn the admiration of her classmates and the envy of those who the spotlight once belonged to.
 She is a quiet, intelligent girl with a lot of confidence, but she is also hard to read and comes of as aloof.
 When she is one day confronted by angry girls from her class, they end up getting beaten up by the class’s resident troublemaker Kazumi Shinjou.
 In return for the rescue, Takaoka begins to help Kazumi study so she isn’t held back for a year.

 This is a fun yuri story to read, which scores points for the interesting character dynamics.
 Rather than being a shy nerd, Risa is actually very bold and forward about her romantic interests, which draws out funny (and cute) reactions from the otherwise unshakeable delinquent Kazumi.
 I couldn’t help but smile at some of the cute interactions between the two.
 Again, it would have been nice if there was more of it, but what we did get is sublime stuff that I can recommend to any yuri fans out there.

 I’m In Love and It’s the End of the World

 Having a twin might seem fun, but what if one of you hogged all the luck while the other only suffered the misfortune.
 This is the sad fate of Mahiru, who was always the less pretty, less popular, less successful counterpart to her sister Mayo.
 So much so that she now believes fortune isn’t meant for her and that anything good that happens will be shortly punished by something twice as bad happening.

 Her views are challenged when she starts going to a different high school than her sister and meets a boy who is immediately interested in her.
-She herself finds herself falling for him, but remains apprehensive because she fears accepting his love will trigger world-ending amounts of misfortune.
+She begins falling for him herself, but remains apprehensive because she fears accepting his love will trigger world-ending amounts of misfortune.